 Lets Start with a Story

 AZ Consulting Group is an organization that works toward improving management practices in client companies.
 Abhay and Nirav (names changed) are colleagues at AZ who manage the HR and IT teams.
 They were once working closely to digitize human capital management for one of their clients to deal with challenges related to talent and performance management, skill development, and flexible work practices.
-While Abhay and Nirav tried to make life easier for their client, they sometimes got in ‘THE BOX’ toward each other.
+While Abhay and Nirav tried to make life easier for their client, they sometimes got in what the Arbinger Institute calls the ‘THE BOX’ toward each other (The Arbinger Institute, 2010).
 Abhay believed that Nirav was no great alone if Abhay did not provide him the information about their client.
 Nirav, at the same time, thought that Abhay could not do anything without his technological guidance.

-Abhay and Nirav were not inward toward their client, but the way they operated toward each other did end up hurting their relationship with the company.
+Abhay and Nirav were acting from a Self-focused Mindset toward their client, but the way they operated toward each other did end up hurting their relationship with the company.
 Let us try to explore how.

 Abhay had worked with Pranay (name changed), who was previously the manager of the IT team before Nirav.
 They were a part of a similar project, which was successful.
 Abhay could have shared the resources and insights from that project with Nirav, but he chose not to.